easyDisputes

 Hansel Henson is a leading London Intellectual Property and Media law firm of solicitors.

-We are expert in dealing with branding, copyright, trade mark and domain name disputes.
+Over a period of over 20 years, we have built up considerable experience in successfully representing businesses against claims of trade mark infringement and passing off by easyGroup Limited (“easyGroup”) and its owner Sir Stelios Haji-Ioannou.
+More generally, we are expert in dealing with branding, copyright, trade mark and domain name disputes.
 Our clients are varied, ranging from major global brands to fast growing start-up businesses.
+We are recognised in Legal 500 and Chambers.

 No easy monopoly!

-The truth is that nobody has - nor ever can - have a monopoly in the plain word “easy” in relation to all types of goods and services.
-The form on the UK IPO's website for registering a new trade mark even gives an example company name of "Easy Ironing Limited" - and you would be hard pressed to disagree with the UK's trade mark registry!
-We think that Sir Stelios's efforts to get a monopoly are bound to fail.
+The truth, however, is that nobody has – nor ever can – have a monopoly in the plain word “easy” in relation to all types of goods and services.
+As has been found time and time again by the courts, the word “easy” is a simple, descriptive English word.
+It has been used descriptively by people and by businesses for centuries.
+We think that Sir Stelios's efforts to get a monopoly are bound to fail, but he continues to pursue them.
 There is also the suspicion that he is not implementing his royalty business model in a particularly easy way (doing business with someone who has sued you does not seem appealing).
-However, until he retires, he remains a danger to anyone who trades with "easy" (or "easi", "easy", "ezee" or any other similar word) at the start of their name.
+However, until he retires, he remains a danger to anyone who trades with "easy" (or "easi", "ezee" or any other similar word) at the start of their name.

 Thinking of using the word easy?

 If you are thinking of using the word “easy” in relation to a business or product name, then you should think twice.
 Firstly, easyGroup may well write to you threatening trade mark infringement!
-Secondly, easyJet is well known and distinctive, and no business should seek to mimic the distinctive easyGroup get-up of orange and white, lower case ‘e’ and capitalised ‘J’ and Cooper Black font.
-Thirdly, because the name is so descriptive and very commonly used, you may find it will take a long time for it to become distinctive - consider opting for something less commonplace and descriptive.
+Secondly, easyJet is well known and distinctive, and no business should seek to mimic the distinctive easyJet get-up of orange and white, lower case ‘e’ and capitalised ‘J’, and Cooper Black font.
+That is particularly the case if your business is in the travel sector.
+Thirdly, because the word “easy” is so descriptive and very commonly used, you may find it will take a long time for it to become distinctive – consider opting for something less commonplace and descriptive for your business.

 Sir Stelios has invested huge sums in his easyGroup project.
-If you really must use ‘easy’, but want to reduce the chances of problems with easyGroup, avoid the elements included in their brand manual.
+If you really must use “easy”, but want to reduce the chances of serious problems with easyGroup, avoid the elements included in their brand manual.

 Received a letter?

-You may be one of the hundreds of businesses who have received a letter alleging trade mark infringement and passing off from one of the firms of solicitors representing easyGroup and/ or easyJet.
-EasyGroup has used a large number of solicitors firms over the years and the current firms enforcing include Edwin Coe, Eversheds Sutherland, Stephenson Harwood and Addleshaw Goddard.
+You may be one of the hundreds of businesses who have received a letter alleging trade mark infringement and passing off from one of the firms of solicitors representing easyGroup and/or easyJet. easyGroup has used numerous law firms over the years but currently their preferred firms appear to be, in London, Stephenson Harwood, Edwin Coe LLP, Kilburn & Strode, Potter Clarkson, Harbottle & Lewis, and as a result of Brexit, in Dublin (covering the EU) William Fry and Simmons & Simmons. easyGroup has even been brought claims in Florida.

 If you receive such a letter from easyGroup's solicitors accusing you of trade mark infringement and passing off